Electroweak right-handed neutrino portal dark matter: Multi-temperature universe and evolution of hidden sector particles

 \section{Multi-temperature universe and evolution of hidden sector particles}

 In this Appendix we review the derivation of the evolution of hidden sector particles and the hidden sector temperature~\cite{Aboubrahim:2020lnr}, for the one hidden sector extension of the SM.
-Assuming the hidden sector interacts with the visible sector feebly and hidden sector possess a separate temperature $T_h$ compared to the visible sector temperature $T$ (the temperature of the observed universe).
+If the hidden sector interacts only feebly with the visible sector, it can maintain a separate temperature $T_h$, distinct from the visible sector temperature $T$ of the observed Universe.
 From Friedmann equations we have

 where $\rho_h (p_{h})$ is the hidden sector energy density (pressure) determined by all of the particles inside the hidden sector.

 The total energy density in the universe $\rho$ is a sum of $\rho_h$ and $\rho_v$ (the energy density in the visible sector), giving rise to the Hubble parameter depending on both $T$ and $T_{h}$